The best headlamp of 2024

 |The lithium battery has a built-in USB-C port for charging

 I kind of fell in love with this headlamp.
 It’s so small and lightweight, that it’s not cumbersome to use, unlike some of the larger headlamps that will grow your neck muscles.
 Nitecore made a proprietary 1300mAh battery that helps to keep the weight down, specifically for the UT27, but you can also use 3AAA batteries if you want to.
-That’s great, even for long trail runs.
+That’s great, even for long trail runs, or backpacking trip.

 Battery life and output are great for the size of this headlamp, considering that it’s only 73 grams (2.59 ounces) including the battery and head strap together.
 That’s amazingly light for what you get.

 We measured the output at 564 lumens in turbo mode, and 442 lumens in spot mode.
 And that’s another great feature of this headlamp, namely 2 beam options; 1 for spot (throw) and 1 for wide (flood).
 Both beams use a different emitter, namely a warm white for throw, and a cool white LED for flood.

 Wrapping Up: The Best overall Headlamps

 At the end of the day, if you’re looking for the best headlamps, you have to consider your needs.
 Why do you need a headlamp?
 What type of camping will you be doing?
 How long will you use it?
-Do you need to charge batteries?
+Do you need to charge batteries on the go?
+Can you take spare batteries?
 What are the weather conditions?
-What are the activities?
+What are the activities you’ll be doing?